iadvize/documentation/Documentation.md

 | pricePromotion | Price promotion | String |  |
 | priceSpecial | Price special | String |  |

+You can validate your response data format with the associated [json schema](/json-schemas/product-list%2Fproduct).

 ### Customer information

 The customer information plugin enables iAdvize's Console panel users to access to customer information in a single click.